lifedispenser/HTML-Starterkit/Readme.md

 This navigation can be compiled into a site map with helpers that allow it to be easily browsed through in the narration module (TODO).

 #### Forms & Variables
-PK uses localstorage to save data, mimicing form submission, login, etc. The variables are stored across the app and easily accessible with an API.
+PK uses localstorage to save data, mimicking form submission, login, etc. The variables are stored across the app and easily accessible with an API.

 ##### Forms
 Forms with a `pkls` class (stands for: Prototype-Kit-Load-Save) will detect, save, and load any user inputted data submitted.
 To use: